geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 ### The BarCamp Shuttle

-We will be running a shuttle service from Slough station to the O2 campus throughout the weekend and will publish the schedule closer to the weekend
+We will be running a shuttle service from Slough station to the O2 campus throughout the weekend and will publish the schedule closer in early June.

 <!-- #### Saturday departing Slough Station